IoTpower/esp8266-ard-sniff/README.md

 ### Compiling and flashing

-Start the Arduino IDE and load the Sniffer file via File – Open.
+Start the Arduino IDE and load the Sniffer file via ``File – Open`` from the Sniffer directory.
 Compile it and upload it to the board

 ### Start serial monitoring

-Go to Tools – Serial Monitor and set Baudrate to 96000, enjoy!
+Go to ``Tools – Serial Monitor`` and set Baudrate to 115200, enjoy!

 ### What do I see?

 The first number is the channel of the monitored WiFi where the package has been captured.
-The second number is the length of the package and the the following columns are the Addr1, Addr2, Addr3, and Addr4 of the MAC header of the WiFi package.
+The second number is the length of the package and the the following columns are the Addr1, Addr2, Addr3, and Addr4 of the MAC header of the captured WiFi package.
+The delay times and times of scanning a specific channel can be adjusted.